 A list of registered homes can be obtained from the Registration and Inspection Unit.
 Tel: 01733 563141

-You may also wish to refer to the “Peterborough Community Care Directory”, Contact Peterborough Community Services Health and Social Care, the library or your G.P.
+You may also wish to refer to the “Peterborough Community Care Directory”, Contact Peterborough Adult Social Care, the library or your G.P.

 Residential care homes are run by private individuals or companies on a commercial basis, or by voluntary groups such as charities.
 They provide help if you cannot manage alone and need help with personal care.
 They cannot provide long-term, full-time nursing care.

-A nursing home is appropriate if you need nursing care on a regular basis.
-Homes have qualified nursing staff, 24hrs per day.
+Homes have qualified nursing staff, 24 hours per day.
 Most are owned either privately or by voluntary organisations.
 Some homes offer both residential and nursing care, so that you do not have to move if your nursing needs change.

 The Sue Ryder Home, Thorpe Hall, Thorpe Road, Longthorpe, Peterborough PE3 6LW Tel: 01733 330060 is a registered nursing home which provides palliative care to patients who are terminally ill and also respite care for chronically sick people.
 It offers a wide range of services and also operates as a day centre for many local groups of disabled people.